moraneus/TP-DejaVu/README.md

     - Garbage collector was not activated

+DejaVu's prediction indicates that there are k=3 events, as denoted by "Processed 3 events."
-indicates that DejaVu predicts k=3 events ("Processed 3 events").
-The first two events didn't fail the property (they both equal to 1 = True), while the third event failed the property (equal to 0 = False).
+Among these, the first two events successfully met the property criteria (both equal to 1, which signifies True), whereas the third event failed to do so (equal to 0, representing False).
-The rest of the output information is a statistic about the whole evaluation with the addition of the currently predicted events.
+The remaining output information presents a comprehensive evaluation, including statistics and the latest predicted events.

 **Timing results**
 The system will print the following timings: